Best Android Phone Under $700

 See at AT&T See at Sprint See at T-mobile See at Verizon

-The LG G6 is the next best alternative for a sub-$700 smartphone, particularly if you aren't too interested in buying one of last year's Samsung devices as this year's daily driver.
+The LG G6 is a great alternative for a sub-$700 smartphone, particularly if you aren't too interested in buying one of last year's Samsung devices as this year's daily driver.

 Sure, LG was known to be chasing gimmicks with its flagship releases the last few years, but it's since changed its tune with the G6.
 This hand-friendly smartphone features an attractive design, great build quality, and a stunning, nearly bezel-less 5.7-inch display.
 It also features Qi wireless charging, water resistance, a rear-facing fingerprint sensor that doubles as a power button, and a bevy of fun, wide-angle camera features.